mdoege/triadex-muse/README.md

 By default, there is a 10% probability that a switch will be moved to the counter section (OFF/ON/Cx), otherwise it will be set to one of the shift register bits (B1–B31).
 A switch in the counter section will produce a more repetitive sound, while a switch in a shift register will cause more random and non-repeating melodies.

 Sometimes the slider settings randomly evolve to a point where nothing is heard but a low hum.
 This is not a bug in the program; the Muse is simply in a configuration where it does not get any non-zero pitches from the interval sliders (A to D), typically because the theme sliders (W to Z) are in a bad position where only silence is generated in the shift register.
 So with A to D getting a zero input, only the lowest pitch (0000) is generated, which causes the hum.
-Usually after a minute or so, the music picks up again.
+The program now checks if the shift register is empty and refills it with random values if required, so this problem ("the hum") should be more quickly resolved than before.

 The ```sec_max``` parameter (line 263) defines maximum duration of the sound, or use 0 for infinite playback.
 Limiting duration is especially useful when redirecting audio to a file.